 I can't explain enough to you what a difference you can make to living with PCOS, by re-evaluating your diet and lifestyle and replenishing depleted nutrients.
 You can read more about my story here.

-There's no magic pill and it will require effort on your part, but if you are ready to make the change, then I`m here to help you.
+There's no magic pill and it will require much effort on your part, along with dietary changes.
+If you are ready to make the change, then I`m here to help you.